MukundiRams/visco/docs/source/tutorials/tutorials.rst

 where:

-- `-ms` gives the path to the measurement set,
+- `-ms` gives the path to the measurement set to compress,
-- `-zs` specifies the output Zarr store,
+- `-zs` specifies the output Zarr store path,
 - `-col` specifies the column containing the visibility data,
 - `-corr` defines the correlations to compress,
 - `-cr` is the desired compression rank,